 Dan inhaled.
 Beside his folded legs, the incense burner released the smell of cooking spices.
 The more he inhaled the more his face relaxed.
 His eyelids opened and his jaw slackened.

-“Let us forgo breakfast.
+“We’ll forgo breakfast.
 This morning you dine in the next eternity.”

-They ambled through the monastery.
 Their whispers echoed in libraries of musty books.
 “I’m worried about an old friend named Beatrice.”

 “I’ve never met her.”

 “You never will.
 She’s dead.”

 “Then there’s no sense worrying.
 Beatrice is surely with the Mountain.”

 “What if she was claimed by Anihilato, the Master of Nihilism?
 I could not accept salvation before rescuing her.”

 “Anihilato?
 The King of Dust is powerless before you.
 I have seen the Mountain in you, Dan.”

 “Here.”
 Virgil Blue gestured his bald head.
 “If Anihilato concerns you, you need a washcloth.”